From Quantum Relative Entropy to the Semiclassical Einstein Equations

 Our strategy is as follows.
 Invoking the equivalence principle, we approximate any sufficiently small spacetime region by Minkowski space and consider a uniformly accelerated observer associated with a local Rindler horizon.
-In this bifurcate Killing horizon setting we compute the relative entropy between the vacuum and a coherent excitation of a Klein-Gordon field.
-The resulting expression is given in terms of the expectation value of the field’s energy momentum tensor, which is directly related to the energy flux across the horizon.
-Following the reasoning of Ref.~\cite{Jacobson:1995eos}, the relative entropy is therefore proportional to the variation of the horizon cross-sectional area.
-From this, the semiclassical Einstein equations are recovered.
+This setting provides a local approximation of a bifurcate Killing horizon, on which we compute the relative (Araki-Uhlmann) entropy, see \cite{Araki:1976relent,Uhlmann:1977relent}, between the vacuum and a coherent excitation of a Klein-Gordon field by using modular theory, see \cite{Takesaki:1970tomita}.
+The resulting expression is given in terms of the expectation value of the field’s energy momentum tensor (cf. \cite{Casini:2019qst,KPV:2021ea}), which is, in turn, directly related to the energy flux across the horizon \cite{KW:1991hadamard}.
+Following the reasoning of Ref. \cite{Jacobson:1995eos}, the proportionality between the relative entropy and the area variation of the horizon cross section then recovers the semiclassical Einstein equations.

-\paragraph*{Local Spacetime Geometry.} Consider a spacetime manifold $\mathcal{M}$, together with a sufficiently small neighborhood $\mathcal{U}\subset\mathcal{M}$ around some point $p\in\mathcal{M}$ such that its causal completion $\overline{\mathcal{U}}^\diamond$ is globally hyperbolic, and, following the equivalence principle \cite{Wald:1984gr}, the spacetime metric $g_{ab}$ restricted to $\mathcal{U}$ is well-approximated by that of a local inertial frame, i.e.,
+\paragraph*{Local Spacetime Geometry.} Consider a spacetime manifold $\mathcal{M}$, together with a sufficiently small neighborhood $\mathcal{U}\subset\mathcal{M}$ around some point $p\in\mathcal{M}$ such that its causal completion $\overline{\mathcal{U}}^\diamond$ is globally hyperbolic, and, following the equivalence principle \cite{Wald:1984gr}, the spacetime metric $g_{ab}$ restricted to $\mathcal{U}$ is well approximated by that of a local inertial frame, i.e.,

 where $\eta_{ab}$ denotes the flat Minkowski metric.